Compare the best car loan rates in 60 seconds

 Find out what your credit score is for FREE before you apply for a loan.

-• It's increasingly common for lenders to offer special cheaper car loan rates on electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs).
+• The cheapest car loans in Australia are generally ones available for electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs).

 • Around 40% of the lenders we analysed offer a discounted car loan interest rate for EVs.